-Pregnant, breast-feeding, or of child-bearing potential who are not using adequate contraceptive measures.
-Atorvastatin should be administered to women of child-bearing age only when such patients are highly unlikely to conceive and have been informed of the potential hazards to the fetus.

-Concomitantly treated with glecaprevir/pibrentasvir.
+- with active liver disease or unexplained persistent elevations of serum transaminases exceeding 3 times the upper limit of normal (ULN) - during pregnancy, breast-feeding, or in women of child-bearing potential not using appropriate contraceptive measures.
+Atorvastatin should be administered to women of childbearing age only when such patients are highly unlikely to conceive and have been informed of the potential hazards to the fetus. - concomitantly treated with glecaprevir/pibrentasvir.

-4.4.
-Special warnings and precautions for use
+4.4 Special warnings and Precautions for Use

-Hepatic Effects
+Hepatic effects